 However, an official must know his or her target heart rate range.
 That is the process of taking the number 220 minus your age and multiplying the answer by .60 and .80.
 For example, 220 – 45 = 175.
 So, 175 x .60 = 105 and 175 x .80 = 140.
 Those numbers (115 and 140) are mathematical ways of knowing if you are stressing the heart such that there are real cardio benefits.
 When engaging in aerobic activities the heart needs to work between 60 percent and 80 percent of its maximum effort.
 Five minutes into your workout, check your pulse to get your heart-rate range.
 In the example provided, a 45-year-old official would strive to keep his or her heart rate between 105 and 140 beats per minute.
 A quick way to do that is to check for 15 seconds and multiply by four.
 If your pulse is 30 beats in 15 seconds, it is 120.
 Therefore, that official is staying within his or her heart rate range of 105 to 140 beats per minute.

 According to the Center for Disease Control (CDC) and the American Heart Association, Americans should be exercising three to five days a week.

-The first week or two, muscles will be sore because of the adaptation period.
-After that you should notice improved energy and more muscular endurance.
+In the first week or two, muscles will be sore because of the adaptation period.
+After that, you should notice improved energy and more muscular endurance.
 Benefits will go far beyond officiating, like completing more chores among other things.